kkrt-labs/kakarot-docs/docs/architecture/understanding-zkevm.md

 Note that the EVM is a deterministic execution environment.

-Execution Environment: The EVM is where smart contracts are executed.
-Each Ethereum node runs an EVM instance, allowing it to participate in executing and validating smart contracts and transactions.

-Deterministic: The EVM is deterministic, meaning that a smart contract will produce the same output given the same input, regardless of which node in the network executes it.
+- Deterministic meaning that a smart contract will produce the same output given the same input, regardless of which node in the network executes it.
 This is essential for maintaining consensus across the network.
+- An execution environment i.e. where smart contracts are executed.
+Note that each Ethereum node (execution client) runs an EVM instance, allowing it to participate in executing and validating smart contracts and transactions.
+  - For instance, Ethereum Validators run both a consensus client and an execution client.
+This execution client is powered by an EVM implementation.
+That way, validators can _validate_ transactions by re-running them locally before voting ✅!

 TL;DR - the EVM is the common computer used to run logic on the Ethereum network and hold all user state (balances, contract code, etc.).